alibaba/terraform-provider/website/docs/d/zones.html.markdown

 # alicloud\_zones

-This data source provides availability zones that can be accessed by an Alibaba Cloud account within the region configured in the provider.
+This data source provides availability zones that can be accessed by an Alibaba Cloud account within the region configured for the provider.

-~> **NOTE:** If one zone is sold out, it will not be exported.
+~> **NOTE:** If a zone is sold out, it will not be returned.

-## Example Usage
+## Example

 ```
 # Declare the data source